Tornado in a Glass

 Glass with tornado shaped water inside and sparkle glitters at the bottom

-6. Add chunky glitter to see how the water current moves inside the glass (optional).
+6. Add a pinch of glitter to see how the water current moves inside the glass (optional).

 Notes